awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 November 2022

 ## Authors
-Stephanie Gooch, Sr. Commercial Architect, AWS OPTICS Veaceslav Mindru, Sr. Technical Account Manager, AWS
+- Stephanie Gooch, Sr. Commercial Architect, AWS OPTICS
+- Veaceslav Mindru, Sr. Technical Account Manager, AWS

 ## Introduction

-CID enable people in your organization understanding cost data by exploring interactive dashboards.
-However, having all data available for all users can be too overwhelming and mean it is more difficult to find the data they care about.
+Cloud Intelligence Dashboards (CID) helps you to visualize and understand AWS cost and usage data in your organization by exploring interactive dashboards.
+However, in order to maintain least privilege principle, customers who use CID at scale of organization often would like to provide their users access only to the data for linked accounts which they own.
 Using [Row Level Security](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html) (RLS) enables you to restrict the data a user can see to just what they are allowed to.
-This works for Multiple Management Accounts (Payers).
+This also applicable for customers with Multiple Management (Payer) Accounts .

 ## Prerequisite